vatsan/jekyll-theme-chirpy/_posts/2014-12-11-scaling-native-applications-on-MPP-databases-an-edge-detection-example.md

 author: Srivatsan Ramanujam
 date: 2014-12-11
 categories: [Blogs]
-tags: [edgedetection, PL/C, Python, Greenplum MPP]
+tags: [edgedetection, PL-C, Python, Greenplum MPP]
 ---

 My colleague [Gautam Muralidhar](https://www.linkedin.com/in/gautamsmuralidhar) and I describe how we can leverage native C/C++ applications on Massively Parallel Processing (MPP) databases like Greenplum using procedural languages such as PL/C or PL/Python on Greenplum.
 We illustrate an example using the Canny's Edge Detection algorithm commonly used in image processing.